tiagoprn/catalog-sample-django-drf-app/README.md

 You can also mass import pants' records on the API through a CSV file, and browse and search through the catalog through an admin interface for convenience.

+Almost all the API is covered with successful-failure automated tests scenarios.
+Just the csv import one was covered on the business module - so all the critical decision branches are covered there.

 # Technologies

 - Python 3.7
 - Django and Django REST Framework
 - Swagger
 - pytest
+- SQLite (*)
 - docker / docker-compose

+(*) Given the focus I got on the API working with full test coverage, I had left to change to Postgres at a later time, since I prefer it as a relational database.
+But to deliver on time, I had left that idea.

 # Development environment